-We stayed in Koh Phangan, Thailand prior to this visit where every second restaurant has a ceviche, but this one here in Makati is the best we've had in Asia.
+We stayed for a while on islands like Koh Phangan, Thailand prior to this visit where every second restaurant has a ceviche, but this one here in Makati is the best we've had in Asia.

 Try the classic ceviche.
 The rolls and sashimi were also good and fresh.🍣Their wagyu cubes on stick melts in your mouth.
 Tip: ask for the fatty cuts.

 We stayed in Legazpi village so this was also our go-to restaurant for lunch or dinner.
 Check out the end of my post to see my recommended accommodation that's central and near good restaurants.

 This is wagyu heaven ✨ We tried the wagyu set and then on our next visit we only picked the ones we like.
 It's worth it to splurge and just go for the A5 wagyu. ♨️

 For the ala carte, I recommend A5 Wagyu Tokujo Calbi, A5 Wagyu Jo Calbi and Wagyu Beef Chuck Ribs.

 Wagyu is premium priced but Makati is still reasonable as compared to the wagyu prices in Europe so we enjoyed it while we were there.